Shlok-Bhakta/ResuMate/README.md

 - Both sender and receiver must use a browser that supports IndexedDB and PeerJS (most modern browsers).
 - Internet connection is required for PeerJS signaling.
+- Some networks may not work like the TAMUWIFI network :( so fall back to sending json and opening it

 #### Steps